Gismet/Hackerrank/README.md

 # Hackerrank
-Bruteforce or better solutions for hackerrank problems are provided.
+solutions for the hackerrank problems